MayamaTakeshi/yate-experiments/README.md

 Obs:currently, test subscribe_notify.js is failing (see https://github.com/MayamaTakeshi/yate-experiments/issues/2)

-Quick description of the test scriipts:
+Quick description of the test scripts:

 - echo_test.js: shows how to concatenate a list of media commands using next-yate facilities.
 - handling.call.route.js: show how to watch for 'call.route' msg to wait for incoming call and send the call to another sip endpoint.